-We evaluate reportable segment performance based on their respective underwriting income or loss.
+We evaluate the performance of reportable segment performance segments based on their respective underwriting income or loss.
 Underwriting income or loss is calculated as net premiums earned less losses and loss adjustment expenses, acquisition costs, and other underwriting expenses (net of third party fee income).
 General and administrative expenses not incurred by the reportable segments are included in corporate and other expenses as part of the reconciliation of net underwriting income or loss to net income or loss attributable to common shareholders.
 As we do not manage our assets by reportable segment, investment income and assets are not allocated to reportable segments.

-Our core business is underwriting and our underwriting results are reflected in our reportable segments: (1) International, which is comprised of property, specialty and casualty insurance and reinsurance classes of business originating from the Company's London, Dublin, and Hamilton Select operations; and (2) Bermuda, which is comprised of property, specialty and casualty insurance and reinsurance classes of business originating from Hamilton Re, Bermuda and Hamilton Re US and subsidiaries.
+Our core business is underwriting and our underwriting results are reflected in our reportable segments: (1) International, which is comprised of property, specialty casualty and casualty specialty insurance and reinsurance classes of business originating from the Company's London, Dublin, and Hamilton Select operations; and (2) Bermuda, which is comprised of property, specialty casualty and casualty specialty insurance and reinsurance classes of business originating from Hamilton Re, Bermuda and Hamilton Re US and subsidiaries.
 We consider many factors, including the nature of each segment's products, client types, production sources, distribution methods and the regulatory environment, in determining the aggregated operating segments.

-Corporate includes net realized and unrealized gains (losses) on investments, net investment income (loss), other income (loss) not incurred by the reportable segments, net foreign exchange gains (losses), general and administrative expenses not incurred by the reportable segments, amortization of intangible assets, interest expense, and income tax expense.
+Corporate includes net realized and unrealized gains (losses) on investments, net investment income (loss), other income (loss) not incurred by the reportable segments, net foreign exchange gains (losses), general and administrative expenses not incurred by the reportable segments, amortization of intangible assets, interest expense, and income tax expense, expense (benefit).